jncraton/emulator-io/readme.md

 We can interface with our device using the following memory locations:

 - 0x40 - Display mode register (set to 1 to swap memory buffer to display)
 - 0x41 - 0x71 - Words representing the characters on the screen as an int[3][16] array.
-The low bytes of each integer represents the character value in [ASCII](https://en.wikipedia.org/wiki/ASCII#Printable_characters).
+The low byte of each integer represents the character value in [ASCII](https://en.wikipedia.org/wiki/ASCII#Printable_characters).

 Marquee
 -------